 How do I choose a counselor?

 If you have insurance of if your company has an Employee Assistance Program (EAP), they may give you and list of people in your areas that has the skills and history of dealing with issues such are yours.
 If you don’t feel right at the first session in the first session, don’t hesitate to call back your insurance company or the EAP and telling them this was not a good fit for you.

 What are my different options for treatment?

 It all depends on what you are struggling with.
 One modality doesn’t fit all problems, but it’s good to find a counselor who has a wide base of studies and a great deal of experience.
 This is something that will be determined in the first few sessions.

 How much will this cost?

-Most of the time, if you our your partner has access to an EAP, there is no out-of-pocket expense, no co-pay, but there may be limitations to what it offered.
-Most EAPs have a number of sessions such as 3 or 5 or 8 per issue you have throughout the yea, so be careful how you describe your :issue".
+Most of the time, if you or your partner has access to an EAP, there is no out-of-pocket expense, and no co-pay, but there may be limitations to what is offered.
+Most EAPs have a number of sessions such as 3 or 5 or 8 per issue you have throughout the year, so be careful how you describe your issue”.
 For example, anxiety or depression are big umbrellas.
-But under the umbrella are spokes, each of which are an issue that contributes to your anxiety or depression.
-Technically, EAP sessions could be endless, depending how you represent your issue.
-Your counselor may be able to help you. before your therapy could cross over to your health insurance, if behavioral health is provided.
+But under the umbrella are spokes, each of which is an issue that contributes to your anxiety or depression.
+Technically, EAP sessions could be endless, depending on how you represent your issue.
+Your counselor may be able to help you. before your therapy could cross over to your health insurance if behavioral health is provided.
 Call the number on the back of your health insurance and they will tell you what the cost or co-payment would be.
-If you have no insurance or EAP, talk to your counselor about a standard fee of a sliding scale.
+If you have no insurance or EAP, talk to your counselor about a standard fee for a sliding scale.